 Add a little sensory fun to Halloween for your preschooler with this fine motor spider web activity.
-With black marker, recycled jar and a spider ring you can create a spooky activity your child will love!
+With a black marker, a recycled jar, and a spider ring you can create a spooky activity your child will love!

 Here’s how to make your own Spider Web Fine Motor Sensory Bottle…